 Peter Baron read Philosophy, Politics and Economics at Oxford before completing his M Litt.
 He is a popular and energetic speaker who has worked for many years with more able students both in schools and as a personal tutor.
 He is chief editor and principle author of philosophical investigations, a popular online community for philosophy which is an excellent resource for students.
 He also runs his own publishing house and is the author of a number of popular books.
 He is an educational consultant for Critical Thinking and has worked closely with Academy Conferences for many years.

-Tuition fees: A fixed fee of £25.
+Tuition fees: A fixed fee of £25, or £37 if booking together with course 2.
 We have access to sponsorship for students wishing to attend but for whom the cost is a significant challenge for their families.
 Please contact us for further details.
 One free staff place with every 12 students booked.

 The price includes Learning Lab access for 2 months.

 FOR ONLINE COURSES

 Registration can be at any time on or after the advertised release date.
 The individual course will contain an end date.
 Teachers or students may commence a course at any point between these two dates.

 Please note our Terms and Conditions, which provide a sliding scale by which payment for bookings can be made in time in order to avoid additional charges.